LyAhn/Img2Length/README.md

 5. The total length of all images in the selected folder will be displayed in the "Total Length:" label.
 6. Click the "Folder Info" menu item to view folder statistics in a separate dialog.

+## Known Issues
+Performance can suffer reading folders with large quantities of sub-folders No icons
+Progress bar not functioning

+## Planned Features

+1. Error logging
+2. Optional Saving of Stats/Metadata
+3. Additional file formats
+4. Different modes including Length and Area
+5. UI Rework

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

-This project is licensed under the  GNU General Public License v3.0 License.
+This project is licensed under the  [GNU General Public License v3.0 License](https://github.com/LyAhn/Img2Length?tab=GPL-3.0-1-ov-file#GPL-3.0-1-ov-file).

 ## Acknowledgments